localcode/postsites/README.md

 ### Dependencies

 PostSites needs [`psycopg2`](http://www.initd.org/psycopg/) and [`simplejson`](http://pypi.python.org/pypi/simplejson/) to be installed and available on `sys.path`.
-Note that `simplejson` is included in the standard libraries for python 2.6 and later, as `json`.
-I'm using `simplejso`n for backwards compatibility, so if you want to use python 2.5, you can. `postsites.p`y attempts to import `simplejson` first, and if that doesn't work, attempts to import `json`.
+Note that [`simplejson` is included](http://stackoverflow.com/questions/712791/json-and-simplejson-module-differences-in-python) in the standard libraries for python 2.6 and later, as `json`.
+I'm using `simplejson` for backwards compatibility, so if you want to use python 2.5, you can. `postsites.py` attempts to import `simplejson` first, and if that doesn't work, attempts to import `json`.

 ---